50+ Interesting Born Into Poverty Stay In Poverty Statistics

 18. In 2020, there were more uninsured under-19 children living in poverty than there were in 2018.
 Children under the age of 19 living in poverty now have uninsured rates of 9.3%, up 1.6 percentage points. (source)

-19. According to a 2018 study, child poverty costs the US economy somewhat more than $1 trillion per year, or 5.4 percent of total GDP. (source)
+19. According to a 2018 study, child poverty costs the US economy somewhat more than $1 trillion per year or 5.4 per cent of total GDP. (source)

 20. A child born into a poor household today will take four to five generations to attain the national average income level. (source)